DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 further, in the treatment of theater archives resulting in the direct recording of the representation.

-### The archival status of sound and audiovisual recording
+### The Archival Status of Sound and Audiovisual Recording

 Certain archives seem 'natural' and possess a distinct value in virtue of an authenticity regime which, we notice, also rests primarily on the